skatsaounis/cna-hands/04-cna-lb.md

 Now off to deploy Gorb

-1. Create a new service.
+1. At first, we should create a new virtual service that gorb should perform load balancing for.

    Replace `$IP_ADDR` with the IP address bound to enp0s3

    ```
    curl -i -X PUT \